- TAX INFO

+CAUTION!
 IMPORTANT: If your PA tax withheld is more than 3.07 percent, you must submit your Form W-2, or a legible photocopy, and a written explanation why your employer withheld at a higher rate.
-The Department may also request an explanation from your employer.
-20 PA-40 www.revenue.state.pa.us
+The department may also request an explanation from your employer.

-FILING TIP: Visit the Revenue e-Services Center at www.revenue.state.pa.us or call the Department's FACT and Information Line at 1-888-PATAXES (728-2937) and verify your 2010 PA estimated payments and carryover credit before completing Lines 14, 15, and 16.
+FILING TIP: Visit the Revenue e-Services Center at www.revenue.state.pa.us or call the department's FACT and Information Line at 1-888-PATAXES (728-2937) and verify your 2012 PA estimated payments and carryover credit before completing Lines 14, 15, and 16.

-IMPORTANT: Do not claim the credit if you originally requested the credit be carried over to your 2010 PA estimated account and you subsequently requested a refund, or if you received a refund of your carryover credit from the Department.
-Also, if your account was adjusted by the Department or the Department assessed you for a previous year’s underpayment, do not claim the credit.
+CAUTION!
+IMPORTANT: Do not claim the credit if you originally requested the credit be carried over to your 2012 PA estimated account and you subsequently requested a refund, or if you received a refund of your carryover credit from the department.
+Also, if your account was adjusted by the department or the department assessed you for a previous year’s underpayment, do not claim the credit.

 LINE 17.
 NONRESIDENT TAX WITHHELD FOR NONRESIDENT PARTNERS AND SHAREHOLDERS OF PA S CORPORATIONS